walshbr/data-for-the-rest-of-us/pages/week-6-analysis.md

 ## Homework

-* Use looker studio to tell a story about the data.
+* Use Looker Studio to tell a story about the data.
 By 9:00 AM send me a paragraph describing what you see and a screenshot of any visualization that is meaningful to you.